openium/symfony-toolkit/README.md

 - if the page parameter is passed but not the limit parameter, the limit is set to 10
 - if order-by parameter is passed but not order parameter, order is set to ASC

+### PaginatedResult

+The PaginatedResult allow you to have a formatted result for endpoints who used filters.

 ### ServerService

 This service provide a way to get the actual server url.